burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > * Loops optimization: unrolling; loop fusion (also known as jamming) to combine multiple loops over the same index range; eliminating wasted iterations in the loop.
 > * Figure out with Memory Aliasing and apply optimization for non-aliased pointed expression.
 For details please check [Compute Optimization Relative Information](#compute-optimization-relative-information.
 > Various things of optimization are out of the scope of the compiler.
 And can only be solved by the creator of the Algorithm/Method.
 Even we think there is a possibility of research to provide that information for the compiler.
 >
-> ### Code Emitting
+>### Code Emitting
-> In the end, at least conceptually, the compiler emits final instructions for the target assembler.How exactly emit code is under the decision of the compiler.
+> In the end, at least conceptually, the compiler emits final instructions for the target assembler.
+How exactly emit code is under the decision of the compiler.
 >
-> However, in reality it's possible to have three different scenarios what exactly compilers emit:
+>However, in reality it's possible to have three different scenarios what exactly compilers emit:
 > 1. Compiler emit the final binary code for target Instruction Set Architecture (ISA).
 (Example: Microsoft Visual C compiler.)
-> 2. Compiler emit the program text written in Assembly and producing final binary code is under responsibiliy of Assembler program.
+> 2. Compiler emit the program text written in Assembly and producing final binary code is under responsibility of Assembler program.
 (See next section).
 You can obtain such assembly source from preprocessed file manually for [clang](https://clang.llvm.org/get_started.html) toolchain via invocation of `clang <source_file.i> -S -o -`.
-> 3. With coming [LLVM](https://llvm.org/) project there is in fact intermediate layer with Intermediate Representation (IR) of the complied source code.
-At first stage the input preprocessed code is converted into pseudo-assembly called [LLVM-IR](https://llvm.org/docs/LangRef.html) with producing files with extesnions "*.ll".
-At the second stage LLVM-Optimizer work under that representation and produces optimized "*.ll" source code.
-At the third and last stage **LLVM code generator** generates real Assembly representation.
+> 3. With the coming [LLVM](https://llvm.org/) project there is in fact intermediate layer with Intermediate Representation (IR) of the compiled source code.
+At the first stage - the input preprocessed code is converted into pseudo-assembly called [LLVM-IR](https://llvm.org/docs/LangRef.html) producing files with extensions "*.ll".
+At the second stage - LLVM-Optimizer works under that representation and produces optimized "*.ll" source code.
+In the third stage - the **LLVM code generator** generates real Assembly representation.
 >
-> You can obtain such intermediate source from [clang](https://clang.llvm.org/get_started.html) toolchain via invocation of `clang <source_file.i> -S emit-llvm -o -`.
+>You can obtain such an intermediate source from the [clang](https://clang.llvm.org/get_started.html) toolchain via invocation of `clang <source_file.i> -S emit-llvm -o -`.
 >
-> For futher study as introduction to LLVM-IR we recomend [Lecture 5](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/resources/mit6_172f18_lec5/) from MIT course [6.172 Performance Engineering of Software Systems](https://burlachenkok.github.io/About-Compute-Performance-Optimization-at-MIT/).
+>For further study as an introduction to LLVM-IR, we recommend [Lecture 5](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/resources/mit6_172f18_lec5/) from MIT course [6.172 Performance Engineering of Software Systems](https://burlachenkok.github.io/About-Compute-Performance-Optimization-at-MIT/).
 >
-> ### Calling Assembler Program
+>### Calling Assembler Program
-> Assembler(ASM) Language is the lowest possible level that can still be readable, but understanding it is not an easy thing in a big program.
-ASM language has close relation to a family of target compute devices.
+> Assembler(ASM) Language is the lowest possible level that can still be readable, but understanding it is not easy in a big program.
+ASM language has a close relation to a family of target compute devices.
 One instruction in C++ code can correspond to several(1,2,3,...)
 ASM code instructions.
-From another hand, the same instruction in C/C++ can be emitted/materialized/generated into just different instructions in ASM Language.
+On the other hand, the same instruction in C/C++ can be emitted/materialized/generated into different instructions in ASM Language.
 >
-> An Assembler is a program that finally converts ASM instructions obtained from a compiler into binary native code for the target device.
+>An Assembler is a program that finally converts ASM instructions obtained from a compiler into binary native code for the target device.
-That machine instruction emitted by ASM is called Instruction Set Architecture (ISA).
+> That machine instruction emitted by ASM is called Instruction Set Architecture (ISA).
->

 > The ISA specified instruction, register, memory architecture, and data types.
-The ISA connects physical Hardware designed by Electrical Engineering (EE) with the Sofware constructed mainly through Computer Science.
+The ISA connects physical Hardware designed by Electrical Engineering (EE) with the Software constructed mainly through Computer Science.
 The particular implementation of ISA is called Microarchitecture in EE.
 Different vendors can provide the support of the same ISA, but Microarchitecture is typically under NDA.
 >
-> For [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top) toolchain the standard de-facto Assembler is [GAS](https://www.gnu.org/software/binutils/).
+>For [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top) toolchain the standard de-facto Assembler is [GAS](https://www.gnu.org/software/binutils/).
 The output of Assembler is saved into *object files*.
 >
 > In Assembly literature, the process of converting ASM instructions into machine code is named `encoding.` An inverse process of reconstructing ASM code from binary code is called `decoding` or `disassembly.`
 >
-> # Linkage
+># Linkage
 >
 > The linker constructs the final program or dynamic(shared) library from compiled source files in the form of *object files*, obtains additional input archives of object files (called static libraries), obtains information about used dynamic library dependencies, performs other semantic checks (for example via finding undefined references for C/C++ entities), using specially provided flags, perform a whole-program/global program optimization or optimization specified via command links.
 The name of linkage program typically has a name in toolchains as [ld](https://linux.die.net/man/1/ld) or [link](https://docs.microsoft.com/en-us/cpp/build/reference/linker-options?view=msvc-170).
 >
-> The nuances of compiler/linker organization are out of the scope of C++ language and can vary from vendor to vendor.
+>The nuances of compiler/linker organization are out of the scope of C++ language and can vary from vendor to vendor.
 For example, for [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top), the Assembler is a separate program from the C compiler physically.
 In another toolchain, e.g., from Microsoft Visual C compiler, the translation to final binary code is inside their C compiler.

 ----